menu

 Overview

 Provincetown is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 3,723 people and just one neighborhood, Provincetown is the 274th largest community in Massachusetts.
-Provincetown has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Provincetown was built prior to World War II, making it one of the older and more historic towns in the country.

 Provincetown home prices are not only among the most expensive in Massachusetts, but Provincetown real estate also consistently ranks among the most expensive in America.